Werkov/Werkov.github.io/_posts/2016-01-20-xmodmap-in-gnome-unity.md

 I didn't do the research across desktop environments and graphical servers, however, it seems to work on KDE in openSUSE.
-On the other hand, Unity (Ubuntu) and GNOME (openSUSE) doesn't apply settings from this file and I had to after each reboot manually execute `xmodmap ~/.Xmodmap`.
+On the other hand, Unity (Ubuntu) and GNOME (openSUSE) doesn't apply settings from this file and I had to execute `xmodmap ~/.Xmodmap` manually after each reboot.
 What is worse it did even happen after suspend and wake up, which is annoying.

 The cause for this is the *gnome-settings-daemon* and its keyboard plugin that